sysuits/urban-traffic-speed-dataset-Guangzhou/readme.md

 (4) *speed*: the speed values with unit km/h.

 ---------------------------
-**tensor.csv** - the third-order tensor in Matlab and it can be directly loaded.
+**tensor.mat** - the third-order tensor in Matlab and it can be directly loaded.
 In detail, we have

 (1) the length of its first dimension corresponding to road semgent is 214;